 The following documents must be uploaded and attached to the online application form in one of the following formats: .pdf, .jpg, .doc, .docx, .txt or .gif.
 Each document must be smaller than 5 MB in order for the application to upload successfully.

-- Proof of citizenship: a copy of the candidate's passport or national identity document with valid dates; a baptism certificate is not accepted as proof of citizenship.
+- Proof of citizenship: a copy of the candidate's passport or national identity document with valid dates.
+Note: a driver’s licence, permanent resident card, student card or baptism certificate is not accepted as proof of citizenship.

-- Letter of support from the home institution: a short letter in English or in French from the candidate's instructor, professor or international director at the home institution explaining the nature of study and how the candidate and the home institution will benefit from this scholarship program (maximum one page).
+- Letter of support from the home institution: a letter in English or French from the candidate's instructor, professor or international director on the home institution’s official letterhead explaining the nature of study and how the candidate and the home institution will benefit from this scholarship program (maximum one page).

-- Letter of invitation: applications for graduate students must include a letter from the Canadian supervisor indicating his/her willingness to support and mentor the candidate.
-This letter should demonstrate the support for the candidate during the exchange period and demonstrate how the Canadian institution, supervisor and peers would benefit (maximum one page).
+- Letter of invitation from the Canadian supervisor: applications for graduate students must include a letter from the Canadian supervisor indicating their willingness to support and mentor the candidate.
+This letter must be on institutional letterhead, be signed and demonstrate support for the candidate during the exchange period and demonstrate how the Canadian institution, supervisor and peers will benefit (maximum one page).